Anantkprajapati/AKP_CSP/README.md

 3.4 php bin/magento cache:flush

-If any query or doubt please create new issue or you can drop the main on anant101289@gmail.com
+If any query or doubt please create new issue or you can drop the mail on anant101289@gmail.com

 Thank you